xwl42/tp/docs/UserGuide.md

 LambdaLab can help you track student information, lab attendance, and exercise submissions even faster than traditional spreadsheets or GUI apps.

+## About this guide

+This guide is written for CS2030S teaching assistants who need to maintain student records, mark lab attendance and exercises, and manage consultation timeslots.
+Assumed prior knowledge:
+- Comfortable using a command terminal on Windows / macOS / Linux.
+- Basic familiarity with editing plain text (copy/paste commands).
+- Understands core CS2030S concepts (labs, exercises, student identifiers).

+How to use this guide:
+- Quick start: run the application and try a few example commands.
+- Features: detailed command syntax, examples, and expected output.
+- Troubleshooting: common errors and remedies are highlighted near each command.

 ## Table of Contents

 1. [Quick start](#quick-start)